 The mutual fund industry has become a giant.
-From its 1949 base of \$2 billion, fund assets soared to \$6.5 trillion at the outset of 2003, a compound growth rate of 16%.
-If we'd grown at the 7% nominal growth rate of our economy, assets would be just \$72 billion today (such is the magic of compounding!).
+From its 1949 base of \$2 billion, fund assets soared to \$7.2 trillion at the outset of 2004, a compound growth rate of 16%.
 Then, 90% of industry assets were represented by stock funds and stock-oriented balanced funds.
-Today such funds compose less than half of industry assets (48%) today.
-Bond funds now represent 17% of assets, and money market funds-dating back only to 1970-constitute the remaining 35%.
+Today such funds compose just over half of industry assets (54%) today.
+Bond funds now represent 17% of assets, and money market funds-dating back only to 1970-constitute the remaining 29%.
 Once an equity fund industry, we now span the universe of major financial instruments-stocks, bonds, and savings reserves-a change that has been a boon not only to fund investors, but to fund managers as well.

 So too has the number of funds exploded.
-Those 137 mutual funds of yesteryear have soared to today's total of 8,300.
-More relevantly, the total number of common stock funds has risen from just 75 to 4,800.
-The investor today has more mutual funds to choose among than common stocks listed on the New York Stock Exchange (2,600).
+Those 137 mutual funds of yesteryear have soared to today's total of 8,200.
+More relevantly, the total number of common stock funds has risen from just 75 to 4,600.
+The investor today has more mutual funds to choose among than common stocks listed on the New York Stock Exchange (2,800).
 It is not clear, however, that the nature of this increase has created investor benefits, for in retrospect, "choice" has done more harm than good.